volterraedge/terraform-provider-volterra/docs/resources/volterra_apm.md

 `tls_certificates` - (Required) for example, domain.com and *.domain.com - but use different signature algorithms.
 See [Advertise On Slo Vip Tls Certificates ](#advertise-on-slo-vip-tls-certificates) below for details.

 `tls_config` - (Optional) Configuration of TLS settings such as min/max TLS version and ciphersuites.
 See [Advertise On Slo Vip Tls Config ](#advertise-on-slo-vip-tls-config) below for details.

-### Advertise Choice Disable Local

-Disable on Site local network.

-### Advertise Choice Do Not Advertise On Internet

-Do not enable access to management from internet.

 ### Advertise On Sli Vip Tls Certificates